davidyakobovitch/data_science_standards/readme.md

 2. Part 2: Perform Exploratory Data Analysis, Visualizations, and Feature Engineering
 3. Part 3: Perform Machine Learning, Performance Metrics, and Deployment for your project
 4. Part 4: Present your project as a Presentation to your business stakeholders
+5. Part 5: Submit your project for your Advisors and business stakeholders

-### Part 1: Project Proposal Criteria:
+### Part 1: Project Proposal Guidelines:
-> _Please prepare your project proposal as a sharable document, and a PowerPoint/Google Slides presentation_
+> _Please prepare your project proposal as a sharable document, and a PowerPoint presentation_
 1. Project Title
 - What is your Project Theme?
 - What is an Abstract - 1 paragraph Executive Summary of your Solution?